 Reports, Journal Articles, and Other Publications of interest

-Striped Newt 6th Annual Report (2016) (Coastal Plains Institute) – Results from the sixth year of our ongoing study to repatriate the striped newt into the Munson Sandhills region of the Apalachicola National Forest.
+Striped Newt 7th Annual Report (2017) (Coastal Plains Institute) – Results from the seventh year of our ongoing study to repatriate the striped newt into the Munson Sandhills region of the Apalachicola National Forest.
 Prior reports can be accessed through our Publications page.

 Petition to List Striped Newt (Coastal Plains Institute) – In 2008, Coastal Plains Institute petitioned the USFWS to list the striped newt under the Endangered Species Act.
 This document provides detailed information about striped newt biology, population status, and conservation needs.